-After building my web application, I was searching an options to host my application, I checked for droplets, DigitalOcean and believe me I don not need all with their overkilling features, and have no idea how much I had to pay at end as well.
+After building my web application, I was searching options to host my application, I checked for droplets, and DigitalOcean, and believe me I do not need all of their overkilling features, and have no idea how much I had to pay at the end as well.
 Then I check for AWS free tire options, and it allows me to deploy my application with almost no cost.
-But this no cost also have something in behind which I need to pay every month.
+But this no-cost also has something in behind which I need to pay every month.

-There is a tearm, is being used every time Static web hosting and Dynamic web hosting.
+There is a term, that is being used every time Static web hosting and Dynamic web hosting.
 What is the difference -

 Static Web Application: